billgan1024/google-drive-clone/README.md

 # Google Drive Clone with React and Firebase

 This project is a template file hosting app using React and Firebase's database and storage systems.
+Front-end stuff was made with React Bootstrap.
 Supports authentication, account creation/deletion, and uploading and deleting files.

 # Create an account
 ![createaccount](https://github.com/pblpbl1024/google-drive-clone/blob/main/src/assets/demo.png)